 3. Iguazu Falls

-Straddling between Argentina and Brazil, the mighty Iguazu Falls will certainly exceed all of a traveler’s many expectations.
+Straddling Argentina and Brazil, the mighty Iguazu Falls will undoubtedly exceed a traveler’s expectations.

 To put it into perspective, that’s enough water to fill up an Olympic-sized swimming pool every second!

-Iguazu Falls also offers visitors amazing views from above as well as below.
+Iguazu Falls offers visitors amazing views from above and below.
 Visitors can take a helicopter tour or walk along catwalks suspended high above the torrential waters to get an aerial view of the Falls.

-Other than flying above and walking alongside these exhilarating falls, there are also boat tours that perilously approach the point where the falls hit the river if you are so adventurously inclined.
+Other than flying above and walking alongside these exhilarating falls, boat tours perilously approach the point where the falls hit the river if you are so adventurously inclined.

-There are also junctures where you can see all three South American countries at once: Argentina, Brazil, and Paraguay!
-In short, it might seem like there are no words to describe this sight but we assure you that the beauty of this waterfall is just as jaw-dropping.
+There are also junctures where you can see all three South American countries simultaneously: Argentina, Brazil, and Paraguay!

-Spend a minimum of 2 nights to give yourself ample time to thoroughly explore this astounding natural wonder.
+Spend a minimum of 2 nights to give yourself ample time to explore this astounding natural wonder thoroughly.

 How To Get to Iguazu Falls: